raspberrypilearning/parents-guide/physical.md

 # Physical Computing with the Raspberry Pi

 The Raspberry Pi is not just an exceptionally cheap computer.
-One of the main reasons the Raspberry Pi has become so popular is that it allows you to start exploring the world of Physical Computing.
+One of the main reasons the Raspberry Pi has become so popular is that it allows you to start exploring the world of physical computing.

 ## What is Physical Computing

-The Raspberry Pi has two rows of pins called **G**eneral **P**urpose **I**nput **O**utput pins.
+The Raspberry Pi has two rows of pins called General-Purpose Input/Output pins, or **GPIO** pins.
 What is special about these pins is that you can control them using software.
 You can make some of the pins output around 3 volts, or have them detect when they are connected to around 3 volts.
 This may not sound very exciting until you realise that this simple command has a huge range of applications, from turning on LEDs and detecting button pushes, to creating remote controlled robots and home automation systems.

 ![](images/pinout.png)